autolab-fi/metropolia-esp32/lessons/module_3/manual_control.md

 ## **Assignment**

 In this lesson, we encourage you to experiment with the differential drive of the rover.
-Write a program that makes the rover drive straight for 3 seconds with a deviation of no more than 10 degrees.
+Write a program that makes the rover navigate straight for 3 seconds with a deviation of no more than 10 degrees.
 You will not be able to use the **`moveForwardDistance`**, **`moveForwardSpeedDistance`**, or **`moveForwardSeconds`** functions from the library.
 You will likely have to send the program multiple times, adjusting the motor speeds to achieve the desired result.

 ### **Hint**